Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 Measurements of vibration modes on a single molecule bound symmetrically between two leads were first done for a single H$_2$ molecule and Pt leads \cite{Smit2002,Djukic2005}.
-In this case a step downward, i.e. a decrease in the molecular conductance was recorded.
-The critical difference between the two experiments is the transmission $\transmission$, which is close to unity for the latter experiment.
+In this case a step downward, {\it i.e.} a decrease in the molecular conductance was recorded.\footnote{\textcite{Kristensen2009} using first-principle calculations have shown that a step-up in conductance for such Pt-H$_2$-Pt systems should also be possible.
+This was attributed to the opening of an otherwise closed d-channel, along with the usual s-channel, when exciting a transverse hindered rotation mode for the H$_2$ molecule.
+Recently, such step-up has also been found in experiments \cite{Tewari2019}.
+As pointed out there, these steps in conductance are small and it is extremely difficult to distinguish them from the structures that could appear due to elastic scattering of electronic waves through defects in the Pt leads.} The critical difference between the two experiments is the transmission $\transmission$, which is close to unity for the latter experiment.
 A similar decrease in conductance at transmission close to unity was also recorded for mono-atomic chains of Au atoms \cite{Agrait2002}.

 The crossover in sign of the inelastic signals has been investigated near equilibrium perturbatively in the electron-phonon coupling energy $g$ using numerical \cite{Paulsson2008} and analytical approaches \cite{Egger2008,Entin2009}.
 The latter directly employ the Holstein model, but also the former approach effectively reduces to this model when adopting the lowest-order expansion,